jjfantini/gitmoji-test/README.md

 <summary><b>Setup Mamba Environment (w/Poetry)</b></summary>
 <p>

+### Cruft

+This project uses cruft to manage the template and update the project with the latest changes.
+This has one caveat for now.
+While using commitizen and customizing the commit messages in `pyproject.toml` the `cruft update` command will not work as expected.
+I think because emojis in the `pyproject.toml` are not read with the correct encoding.

+#### Solution
+If you need to perform a cruft update, please just remove the sections with emojis, and run cruft update.
+This will use the insert the emojis defined in the `[tool.commitizen.customize]` from the original template.

+I should look to move to just use `czg` or `cz-git` instead of `commitizen` + `cz-customizable` + `cz-conventional-gitmoji`.

 This project uses a micromamba environment.
 The micromamba environment will be automatically setup for you after generating the project from the template using a `post_gen_project` hook.
 The following steps are for reference only (if you need to recreate the environment).
 This assumes you use `bash` as your shell.

 #### Prerequisites